-To complicate things, someone can be both privileged and oppressed in different ways.
-Somebody can be oppressed for being Black and gay, but have cisgender, abled, and masculine male privilege.
+To complicate things, someone can both benefit from socialization and be oppressed in different ways.
+Somebody can be oppressed for being Black and gay, but receive access to power, spaces, or resources for being a cisgender, abled, and masculine man.
 This person could definitely experience systemic racism (job discrimination for being Black) and have individual experiences with homophobia (abandoned by his family and communities and forced to figure out life on his own).
 That said, he also benefits from living in a society that rewards and gives priority to able-bodied masculine men and holds back, oppresses, punishes, and/or kills people who are feminine and/or not cisgender.
-Because people often can be both marginalized and oppressed, many people often focus only on the oppressions they deal with and ignore the suffering of other people.
+Because people often can both benefit and be oppressed within these different systems of oppression, many people often focus only on the oppressions they deal with and ignore the suffering of other people.
 Especially if they can enjoy some level of power over those other people.
 This society encourages people to not have empathy for others so everyone can keep playing the game.
 It’s exploitation on so many levels.

 I mentioned before that socialization affects how you see the world.
 This can look like white people calling the cops on Native youth for going on a college campus tour because “they don’t belong”.
 Dig deep there: why don’t they belong?
 Why don’t non-white youth belong in school?
 That’s racism and socialization: racism is taught to us and is a part of how we are socialized.
 Internalized racism, homophobia, misogyny, etc. is also socialization.
 Even sexual preferences that y’all love to pretend are objective and not affected by anything.
 Sexual preferences and your ideals of attractiveness are strongly influenced by socialization.
 We are all taught who is attractive, who is worth dating and loving, and who is worth just having sex with in private.
 None of that is natural law.
 And I know what many of y’all are going to wanna say at this point: “I’m my own person.
 I just like what I like.
 I believe what I believe.
 And that’s that on that”.
 Yeah, you have an inner self.
 You are you, but this you is filtered through and shaped by the society we live in.
 If you weren’t socialized into believing that some people are less equal than others through racism, misogyny, homophobia/homomisia, transphobia/transmisia, ableism, colorism, etc., then you would have different values and be a different person.
 Like that Black Mirror episode: “Men Against Fire” with the Roaches [SPOILER].
 Think of socialization as the MASS implant given to soldiers to hide the true identities of the people being killed.
 The implants created the circumstances where the soldiers could dehumanize people and see them as “roaches” in order to participate in genocide and basically their systemic removal from society.
 [END SPOILER] That’s what socialization does.
 Changing how you see the world so you can participate in society according to the rules.
 If you were socialized to see transgender people as equal human beings like you, you would be disgusted at how often people joke about killing them or how medical providers will leave trans people to die because healing them is against their religion.
 If you were socialized to see dark-skinned Black women as people, you wouldn’t call them “unrapeable” and “roaches”.
 It’s easy to separate children from their parents and then “lose” them if you see them as “animals”.
 And again, 1 of the goals of socialization, like the implants, is to systemically remove certain people or make them invisible in society.
 These are physical, psychological, and social genocides.